Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell Raises Uber Technologies (NYSE:UBER) Price Target to $60.00

-Uber Technologies (NYSE:UBER) had its target price upped by Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $40.00 to $60.00 in a research note published on Thursday morning, Stock Target Advisor reports.
+Uber Technologies (NYSE:UBER) had its price target boosted by Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $40.00 to $60.00 in a report published on Thursday, Stock Target Advisor reports.

-A number of other equities analysts have also commented on the company.
-Needham & Company LLC increased their price target on Uber Technologies from $50.00 to $60.00 and gave the company a buy rating in a research note on Friday, November 20th.
-Deutsche Bank Aktiengesellschaft increased their price target on Uber Technologies from $38.00 to $54.00 and gave the company a buy rating in a research note on Thursday, November 5th.
-Wedbush increased their price target on Uber Technologies from $49.00 to $60.00 and gave the company an outperform rating in a research note on Thursday, November 19th.
-DA Davidson increased their price target on Uber Technologies from $39.00 to $49.00 and gave the company a buy rating in a research note on Monday, November 9th.
-Finally, Barclays increased their price target on Uber Technologies from $43.00 to $50.00 and gave the company an overweight rating in a research note on Monday, November 9th.
-Three research analysts have rated the stock with a hold rating and thirty-one have assigned a buy rating to the stock.
-Uber Technologies currently has a consensus rating of Buy and an average price target of $48.42.
+A number of other research firms have also issued reports on UBER.
+Smith Barney Citigroup boosted their target price on Uber Technologies from $40.00 to $60.00 in a report on Thursday.
+Canaccord Genuity boosted their target price on Uber Technologies from $48.00 to $50.00 and gave the company a buy rating in a report on Friday, November 6th.
+JMP Securities lifted their price target on Uber Technologies from $42.00 to $58.00 and gave the company a market outperform rating in a research note on Monday, November 9th.
+Barclays lifted their price target on Uber Technologies from $43.00 to $50.00 and gave the company an overweight rating in a research note on Monday, November 9th.
+Finally, Deutsche Bank Aktiengesellschaft lifted their price target on Uber Technologies from $38.00 to $54.00 and gave the company a buy rating in a research note on Thursday, November 5th.
+Three analysts have rated the stock with a hold rating and thirty-one have assigned a buy rating to the stock.
+The stock currently has a consensus rating of Buy and a consensus target price of $48.42.

-In other Uber Technologies news, insider Tony West sold 2,000 shares of the stock in a transaction on Wednesday, September 30th.
-The stock was sold at an average price of $36.09, for a total transaction of $72,180.00.
-Following the sale, the insider now owns 275,501 shares of the company’s stock, valued at approximately $9,942,831.09.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Insiders have sold a total of 6,000 shares of company stock worth $240,440 in the last ninety days.
-Insiders own 8.66% of the company’s stock.
+In other news, insider Tony West sold 2,000 shares of the company’s stock in a transaction on Friday, October 30th.
+The stock was sold at an average price of $33.91, for a total value of $67,820.00.
+Following the sale, the insider now directly owns 269,405 shares in the company, valued at $9,135,523.55.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Insiders sold 6,000 shares of company stock worth $240,440 over the last 90 days.
+Company insiders own 8.66% of the company’s stock.

-A number of hedge funds and other institutional investors have recently made changes to their positions in UBER.
-AXA S.A. bought a new stake in Uber Technologies during the 3rd quarter valued at $25,000.
-CX Institutional acquired a new stake in shares of Uber Technologies in the 3rd quarter worth $27,000.
-Truvestments Capital LLC boosted its position in shares of Uber Technologies by 221.6% in the 3rd quarter.
-Truvestments Capital LLC now owns 804 shares of the ride-sharing company’s stock worth $29,000 after purchasing an additional 554 shares in the last quarter.
-Keebeck Wealth Management LLC acquired a new stake in shares of Uber Technologies in the 2nd quarter worth $31,000.
-Finally, Front Row Advisors LLC boosted its position in shares of Uber Technologies by 100.0% in the 2nd quarter.
-Front Row Advisors LLC now owns 1,000 shares of the ride-sharing company’s stock worth $31,000 after purchasing an additional 500 shares in the last quarter.
-67.75% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently modified their holdings of the company.
+Wealth Alliance lifted its position in shares of Uber Technologies by 3.0% in the third quarter.
+Wealth Alliance now owns 8,526 shares of the ride-sharing company’s stock valued at $311,000 after acquiring an additional 251 shares in the last quarter.
+Glenview Trust Co lifted its position in shares of Uber Technologies by 4.5% in the third quarter.
+Glenview Trust Co now owns 7,240 shares of the ride-sharing company’s stock valued at $264,000 after acquiring an additional 310 shares in the last quarter.
+Allen Investment Management LLC increased its stake in Uber Technologies by 0.5% in the third quarter.
+Allen Investment Management LLC now owns 57,609 shares of the ride-sharing company’s stock valued at $2,102,000 after purchasing an additional 312 shares during the last quarter.
+Evolution Wealth Advisors LLC increased its stake in Uber Technologies by 17.2% in the third quarter.
+Evolution Wealth Advisors LLC now owns 2,343 shares of the ride-sharing company’s stock valued at $85,000 after purchasing an additional 343 shares during the last quarter.
+Finally, Crossmark Global Holdings Inc. increased its stake in Uber Technologies by 5.7% in the third quarter.
+Crossmark Global Holdings Inc. now owns 8,583 shares of the ride-sharing company’s stock valued at $313,000 after purchasing an additional 460 shares during the last quarter.
+Institutional investors and hedge funds own 67.75% of the company’s stock.

 Uber Technologies, Inc develops and operates proprietary technology applications primarily in the United States, Canada, Latin America, Europe, the Middle East, Africa, and the Asia Pacific.
 It connects consumers with independent providers of ride services for ridesharing services, as well as connect consumers with restaurants and food delivery service providers for meal preparation and delivery services.